 Tentative Program Itinerary with examples of possible daily activities (all itinerary activities subject to change)

 - To participate in providing services and workshops in collaboration with faculty and representatives of Glocal Impacts, a non-profit organization that provides service-learning & study abroad programs that strive to create a new generation of truly global leaders & confident critical thinkers.

 - To experience immersion into a new culture through site visits and field trips

 - To engage and interact with Moroccans in urban and rural communities

 Day 1 in Morocco: Casablanca

-An English speaking tour guide will take you on a half-day historical sightseeing tour of the city; tour the medical facility; get hands on experience working with adult and children mainly diagnosed with TBI, Stroke, MS, Spinal Cord Injury, and Cerebral Palsy.
+An English speaking tour guide will take you on a half-day historical sightseeing tour of the city; tour the medical facility; get hands-on experience working with adults and children mainly diagnosed with TBI, Stroke, MS, Spinal Cord Injury, and Cerebral Palsy.

 Site seeing and health care facilities